Skip to content

 Custom build by in-house team€80,000+€140,000+Yes

-If your existing site runs on WordPress and you are debating the same crossover, our WordPress versus custom development comparison walks the platform-specific math.
+If your existing site runs on WordPress and you are debating the same crossover, the WordPress versus custom development comparison walks the platform-specific math.

 What 'build' actually means in 2026

 Build does not mean build everything.
 The 2026 stance is composable: own the differentiated logic, rent the commodity.
-The OHYP platform owns the financing form, the bank-comparison engine, the certificate generator, and the admin dashboard.
-It rents Better Auth for sessions, Resend for email, Stripe for any payment, Vercel for hosting, Sentry for errors, and PostHog for analytics.
+In that platform, the owned parts were the financing form, bank-comparison engine, certificate generator, and admin dashboard.
+The rented parts were Better Auth for sessions, Resend for email, Stripe for any payment, Vercel for hosting, Sentry for errors, and PostHog for analytics.

 The codebase is an asset.
 The subscriptions are rent.
 Year three of a SaaS-only stack leaves you with a renewed contract and zero negotiating room.
 Year three of a composable custom stack leaves you with a working app, ten upgrades shipped, and the option to swap any rented piece in a week.

-Our default stack: Next.js, React, TypeScript, tRPC, PostgreSQL, Drizzle ORM, Better Auth, and Vercel.
+My default stack: Next.js, React, TypeScript, tRPC, PostgreSQL, Drizzle ORM, Better Auth, and Vercel.
 Type-safe end to end, one deployment pipeline, and the same language from form to database.
 Less glue, fewer outages, and a junior engineer can read it on day one.
-We picked this stack to make handover cheap, not to lock you into us.
+I picked this stack to make handover cheap, not to lock you in.

-OHYP GmbH issues personal financing certificates to property buyers in Germany.
-Buyers fill a 10-step form, get a binding PDF certificate in under 24 hours, and the system compares 550 partner banks behind the scenes.
+A real-estate workflow that issues personal financing certificates has a clear build-or-buy boundary.
+Buyers submit structured financing data, receive a binding PDF certificate inside the promised service window, and the system compares partner-bank options behind the scenes.
 Before custom, the same flow would have looked like Typeform plus DocSpring plus a CRM plus Zapier plus an Excel rate sheet, with an admin user paying for every seat.

 The buy total: about €60,000 to €100,000 per year.
 That covers the form-builder tier needed for logic, the PDF tool's per-document price, CRM seats, Zapier task volume, and the engineer-hours to keep two-way sync alive.
 Plus a brittle product the moment any vendor changed their API.